openbullet/CaptchaSharp/README.md

 A .NET Standard 2.0 library that implements the APIs of the most used **captcha solving services** out there.
 The library is fully documented, asynchronous and very easy to use.
 All services derive from the same `CaptchaService` class so you can allow users to use their favourite service without the need of a separate library for each one of them!

+## Supported Captchas
+This library supports the following captcha types
+- Text (with language options)
+- Image (with options like phrase, case sensitivity, calculations)
+- FunCaptcha
+- ReCaptcha V2 (invisible too) and V3
+- HCaptcha
+- KeyCaptcha
+- GeeTest
+- Capy

+Although this sounds very exciting, sadly not all captcha types are supported by the services.
+You can find a table of the supported captcha types for each major service at this link (INSERT LINK LATER).

 ## Adding CaptchaSharp to your project
 Simply install the nuget package via